FabiCorp/node-gluu-client/README.md

 ---

 - **/login** Trigger the OpenID Authorization Process to obtain PAT (Protection API Token, needed to access UMA relevant Gluu-Endpoints)
-- **/callback** This URL is called by the Gluu Authorization Server after */login* | Delievers TokenSet
+- **/callback** This URL is called by the Gluu Authorization Server as a callback from  **/login** | Delievers TokenSet
 - **/userInfo** Delievers OpenID-secured User-Information specified with chosen scopes

-UMA Flow URLs (resourceServer)
+UMA Flow URLs (resource server)
 ---
-- **/measurementData**  Endpoint for the MiBand2-MeasurementData (will be saved in measurementData.txt)
 - **/resourceRegistration** Registers HearthRateService with hearthRate scope (hardcoded)
 - **/resourceSets** Overwiew for all registered ResourceSet-IDs
 - **/resourceSets/[id]** Delievers information for a ResourceSet with the given ID
-- **/hearthRate** Endpoint for the clientServer to trigger the Resource Authorization Process and access the resource (hearth rate) by presenting an sufficent RPT (Requesting Party Token)
+- **/hearthRate** Endpoint for the clientServer to trigger the Resource Authorization Process and access the resource (hearth rate) by presenting a RPT (Requesting Party Token) with sufficent rights
-- **/permission** Endpoint to obtain a UMA-Ticket (in general will be forwarded to clientServer)
+- **/permission** Endpoint to obtain a UMA-Ticket (in general will be forwarded to client server)

-- **/resourceDeletion** (Work in Progress)

-UMA Flow URLs (clientServer)
+UMA Flow URLs (client server)
 ---

 - **/getHearthRate** Endpoint to communicate with resourceServer and start UMA-Authorization Process (creates hearthRate.txt after successfull resource request)
 - **/umaToken** Delievers a new TokenSet (RPT and PCT) in exchange for presenting an adequate UMA-Ticket

-Example UMA-Workflow
----

-The Gluu server needs to be up and running in order to start OpenID/UMA relevant interactions between the servers.

-The measurement data from the MiBand2-Project must have reached successfully the resource server and the **measurementData.txt** has been created.

-### resourceServer

-1. /login (to obtain PAT)
-2. /registerResource (only call when not already registered, read GluuClientSetup.md)
-3. Login to the Gluu Interface and add an Authorization Policy (UMA_RPT_POLICY) to the hearthRate UMA scope
-4. /resourceSet and /resourceSet/[id] (to get the ResourceID for the UMA-Authorization Process)

-After registering the Resource and having all relevant information:

-### clientServer

-1. /login (to obtain PAT)
-2. /getHearthRate (to request authorization for requested resource)
-3. /umaToken (redirected to claims gathering)
-4. Fill in the Answers for the Claims Gathering Process : Country => USA | City => NY
-5. /umaToken (exchange UMA-Ticket to RPT)
-6. /getHearthRate (present RPT to gain access for requested Resource)

-Now the **hearthRate.txt** should be created with the same data as in **measurementData.txt**